tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 There are two things to note here:

-1. We use a raw string to represent our regular expression
+1. We use a raw string to represent our regular expression, i.e. the string prefixed with an ``r``
 2. The regular expression ``search()`` method returns a match object (or None if no match is found)

 .. sidebar:: What is a "raw string"?